 16. Pray the Office of the Dead.
 You can find this in your volume of the Liturgy of the Hours or online here.

 17. Ask for the intercession of saints who were known to be great friends of the Holy Souls during their lifetime to join you in prayer for the faithful departed: St. Nicholas of Tolentino, St. Gertrude the Great, St. Catherine of Genoa, St. Padre Pio, St. Philip Neri, St. John Macías, St. Faustina Kowalska, St. Joseph, Our Lady, and others.

 18. Special prayers: Throughout your day, offer up short and spontaneous prayers (ejaculatory prayers) for the holy souls.
 Consider buying purgatory books with more prayers and special devotions for the Holy Souls.

 19. Repent of your offenses against God and go to confession: Confessing your own sins makes your prayers for souls of others more effective.

 20. Spread devotion to the Holy Souls: Make others aware of the great need these suffering souls have for our prayers.

-As you pray for the Holy Souls, don’t forget to ask them to pray for you in return once they enter heaven more quickly.
+As you pray for the Holy Souls, don’t forget to ask them to pray for you in return once they enter heaven.
 They will be happy to do so, as they will be most grateful for your prayers and sacrifices on their behalf.
 This is the beauty of the Communion of Saints!
-Death does not separate those bonded to one another in Christ.
+Death does not separate those bonded to one another in Christ!

 *To find more information on indulgences (partial and plenary) and the conditions that must be met to obtain them, click here.
-One must be baptized and in the state of grace, be free from an attachment to sin, go to confession within 20 days, receive Holy Communion on the day you visit the cemetery or church, and offer prayers for the intentions of the Holy Father (such as an Our Father and Hail Mary).
+One must be baptized and in the state of grace, be free from an attachment to sin, go to confession within 20 days, receive Holy Communion on the day you perform the indulgenced act, and offer prayers for the intentions of the Holy Father (such as an Our Father and Hail Mary).